Great Lent 2025

 Exodus 7:25–8:19

-Seven days passed after the Lord had struck the Nile.
+And seven days passed after the Lord had struck the river.

 The Second Plague: Frogs